Waiting List Information

-If waiting list interviews are conducted, we will schedule them by invitation only.
 A second interview will not be necessary for candidates whom we have already interviewed.
-We will contact candidates if and when spaces open up.

 If you are a U.S. citizen or permanent resident, you are eligible for federal as well as non-federal loans.
 Provided you have included MIT (Title IV Code 002178) in your Free Application for Federal Student Aid (FAFSA) form, you can apply for both federal and non-federal loans no matter how late you are admitted.

 If you are an international student, the MIT Federal Credit Union Loan will be available to you, no matter how late you apply.

 Candidates accepted from the waiting list may not be eligible for on-campus housing, as the deadline to sign up for the on-campus housing lottery is May.

 What are my chances if I reapply next year?